 - Cast: Ajay Devgan, Saif Ali Khan, Kareena Kapoor, Vivek Oberoi, Konkana Sen Sharma

-When someone makes an adaptation of one of the greatest Shakespearan tragedies, you have to stand up and take notice.
+When someone adopts one of the greatest Shakespearean tragedies, you have to stand up and take notice.
 And especially Vishal Bhardwaj, someone who had made Maqbool the toast of the festival circuit and on par with some of Kurosawa’s best work.
 Akira Kurosawa, one of the best directors the world has ever seen, has made quite a few Shakespearean stories brilliantly( See Throne of blood, Ran).

 - Director: Balu Mahendra